enasequence/ena-registry-metagenome-loader/README.md

 - MAPPINGS_DOWNLOAD - The url where the mappings are held.
 - MAPPINGS_LOCAL - The mappings are downloaded locally before being loaded, this specifies the local file for the downloaded mappings.
-- MAPPINGS_FORMAT - The format of the mappings - valid options are currently 'xlsx', 'csv' or 'tsv'
+- MAPPINGS_FORMAT - The format of the mappings - valid options are currently xlsx, csv or tsv where tsv is the default.
 - MAPPINGS_HEADER - A boolean value whether the mappings have a header line that requires skipping before loading datasets.
 - SOURCE_ID_COLUMN - The column index for the source analysis IDs within the mappings.
 - INSDC_ID_COLUMN - The column index for the INSDC IDs within the mappings.